sris-spec/FinanceLib/README.md

  * Calculating the interest earned over the amount deposited.
  * Representation of change of Interest,Balance with respect to years through line or bar graphs.
  * Representation of ratios between Deposit and interest applied over it through pie chart.
- * Calculating and visvalisition of Relative stock index.
+ * Calculating and visualisition of Relative stock index.
  * Measures and visualizes the Volatility of a Stock

  ### Modules Included